PacificBiosciences/HiFi-MAG-WDL/README.md

 # Workflow inputs

 This section describes the inputs required for a run of the workflow.

-# TODO - confirm
-The workflow can start with either a FASTQ or BAM file.
+An input template file may be found [here](workflows/input_template.json).

 # General inputs